liang-bo96/LiveNeuron/docs/README.rst

 Building Documentation
 ======================

-This directory contains the Sphinx documentation for LiveNeuron.
+This directory contains the Sphinx documentation for LiveNeuro.

 Local Build
 -----------